Senate Research Center S.B. 568

 Sec.
 781.257.
 REGISTRATION RENEWAL.
 Provides guidelines for eligible persons to renew a registration under this chapter based on the date the registration will expire or the length of time the registration has been expired and for a person who was licensed in this state, moved to another state, and is currently licensed and has been in practice in the other state for two years preceding the date the person applies for renewal.
 Sets forth requirements for the department in notifying a registered individual of the impending expiration of the registration.

 Sec.
 781.258.
 CONTINUING EDUCATION.
 Sets forth requirements for the department in recognizing, preparing, or administering continuing education programs for license holders and registrants and requirements for license holders and registrants in participating in such programs and submitting evidence of compliance with the department's requirements regarding such programs.

 Sec.
 781.301.
 GOVERNMENT EMPLOYEES.
 Provides that this chapter does not apply to an officer or employee of the United States, this state, or a political subdivision of this state while that person is performing official duties.

 Sec.
 781.302.
 LAW ENFORCEMENT PERSONNEL.
 Provides that this chapter does not apply to specific law enforcement personnel.

 Sec.
 781.303.
 MEDICAL ALERT SERVICES.
-Provides that this chapter does not apply to an entity that is a hospital or a wholly owned subsidiaries or affiliates of hospitals licensed under Chapter 241, Health and Safety Code.
+Provides that this chapter does not apply to certain entities that provide medical alert services.

 [Reserves Sections 781.304-781.350 for expansion.]